veronica0125chen/veronica.chen.github.io/source/_posts/hello-template.md

 Unfortunately, there is no evidence that antenatal education directly affects fetal intelligence.
 However, it is undeniable that pregnant women who undergo antenatal education are in a better mood and that the mental health of pregnant women has a positive impact on fetal development (Kwan Hong, 2020) [2].

-In conclusion, keeping the mother in a good mood during pregnancy is the secret to a healthier child and mother.
+In conclusion, keeping the mother in a good mood during pregnancy is the myth of a healthier child and mother.
 As for how to make embryos smarter, we need more research.

 References:
 [1] Kadic, A. S., & Kurjak, A. (2018).
 Cognitive Functions of the Fetus.
 Kognitive Funktionen beim Feten.
 Ultraschall in der Medizin (Stuttgart, Germany : 1980), 39(2), 181–189. https://doi.org/10.1055/s-0043-123469